Think at London Business School: fresh ideas and opinions from LBS faculty and other experts direct to your inbox

 But it is the challenges facing society that have led Goldner to do what she does now; to try her utmost to fulfil the ambition to make the world a better place.
 People simply have a responsibility to make a diﬀerence: “Technology has created opportunities for individuals to make a huge diﬀerence, but it has also left people behind,” she says.

-That’s where Zinc’s second, and current, mission comes in: to unlock new opportunities for people in places hit hard by globalisation and automation.
+That’s where Zinc’s second mission comes in: to unlock new opportunities for people in places hit hard by globalisation and automation.
 Having kicked oﬀ in October 2018, the full-time programme is overseeing the creation of new businesses, ready to be unleashed on the world in June this year.

 The cohort is half-men, half-women, which is important to Goldner, who has always been passionate about diversity.
 Zinc also includes a fair portion of entrepreneurs over 35, as statistics show they are more likely to be successful.